The Wild Boys (song)

-"The Wild Boys" is the twelfth single by English new wave band Duran Duran, released on 26 October 1984 in the United Kingdom.
+"The Wild Boys" is the twelfth single by the English pop rock band Duran Duran, released on 22 October 1984 in the United Kingdom.

 The song was the only studio track on the band's live album Arena (1984), and was produced by Nile Rodgers, who had previously remixed the band's previous single "The Reflex".
 It was recorded at the end of July 1984 at Maison Rouge Studios in London.

 Background

 The idea for the song came from longtime Duran Duran video director Russell Mulcahy, who wanted to make a full-length feature film based on the surreal and sexual 1971 novel The Wild Boys: A Book of the Dead by William S. Burroughs.
 He suggested that the band might create a modern soundtrack for the film in the same way that Queen would later provide a rock soundtrack for Mulcahy's 1986 film Highlander.
-Lead vocalist Simon Le Bon began writing some lyrics based on Mulcahy's quick synopsis of the book, and the band created a harsh-sounding instrumental backdrop for them.
+Lead vocalist Simon Le Bon began writing some lyrics based on Mulcahy's quick synopsis of the book, and the band created a harsh-sounding instrumental backdrop for them, taking inspiration from the groove of the hit single "Relax" by Frankie Goes to Hollywood.

 The single was issued with six separate collectible covers – one featuring each individual band member and one of the band collectively.

 Critical reception

-Cash Box called the song "a rolling pop tune with a tribal intensity."
-Billboard suggested that it sounds like "'Reflex' revisited."
+Cash Box called the song "a rolling pop tune with a tribal intensity".
+Billboard suggested that it sounds like "'Reflex' revisited".

 Chart performances

-"The Wild Boys" became one of the band's highest-charting singles, peaking at number two on the US Billboard Hot 100 for four weeks, behind "Out of Touch" by Hall & Oates and "Like a Virgin" by Madonna, while reaching the top spot on the US Cash Box Top Singles chart and in Germany and South Africa.
+"The Wild Boys" became one of the band's highest-charting singles, peaking at number two on the US Billboard Hot 100 for four weeks, while reaching the top spot on the US Cash Box Top Singles chart and in Germany and South Africa.
 It peaked at number two on the UK Singles Chart and on the Irish Singles Chart, as well as in several European countries.
 It also became the band's highest-peaking single in Australia, reaching number three.
 As of October 2021, "The Wild Boys" is the 10th-most streamed Duran Duran song in the UK.